 Assessment is through coursework and an exciting range of assessment methods is used.
 These include observations of your teaching practice, self-evaluation, reflective tasks, written assignments, individual and group presentations, and poster presentations.
 All assessment methods have been designed to focus on skills specific to the professional teacher, while incorporating key transferable skills.

 This course offers a foundation for professional development and enables you to apply for professional formation (QTLS) which is now equated with Qualified Teacher Status (QTS).

-It provides you with an ideal platform to progress straight to an MA ED.
-If you progress to the University of Derby, you will already have achieved 60 credits towards your masters qualification.
+It also provides you with an ideal platform to progress straight to an MA ED.
+If you progress to the University of Derby, you will already have achieved 60 credits towards your Masters qualification.